ricoputrap/learning-notes/system-designs/social-media-feed/social-media-feed.md

 #### 8.3.3.
 DB Seeder

 Let's do the simplest.
 We will explain to ChatGPT about our app, provide the data model, and ask it to create us good dummy data in JSON.
 So, the only thing we need to do on the source code is only to create a function to store the dummy data in DB using that JSON file created by ChatGPT.

+### 8.4.
+Deployment

+For exploration purpose, this web app will be deployed on Vercel.
+The result can be accessed on https://sharefree.vercel.app/.

 # References